kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 2.4 - Domain Trust Discovery [**T1482**](https://attack.mitre.org/techniques/T1482/)

-FIN6 can gather information about organizational units (OUs) and domain trusts from Active Directory using 2 separate procedures.
+FIN6 can gather information about organizational units (OUs) and domain trusts from Active Directory using two separate procedures.

 First FIN6 enumerates all Organizational Units in the current user’s domain: